How an Office Design Can Boost Profitability

 Be healthy, be happy – and productive

 Unhealthy employees are unhappy ones – and unproductive, too.
 This starts with the very air they breathe: Poor air quality breeds illnesses.
-Improving air circulation and your filtration systems can do wonders for your profitability, as it can cut down on airborne illnesses that might keep your employees from coming to work.
+Improving air circulation and your filtration systems can do wonders for your office design profitability, as it can cut down on airborne illnesses that might keep your employees from coming to work.

 As well, keeping your employees pain-free should be a priority.
 If your employees’ equipment and furniture are out of date, it can be causing poor posture (creating back problems) and issues with line of sight (vision problems).
 Replacing old furniture with ergonomic versions from a supplier like Office National will improve your employees’ quality of life substantially.